Plant Library

 Edible Qualities

-Bok Choy is an annual vegetable plant that is typically grown for its edible qualities.
+Bok Choy is an annual vegetable plant that is commonly grown for its edible qualities.
 The oval dark green leaves with distinctive creamy white veins are usually harvested from early spring to mid fall.
 The leaves have a sweet taste and a crisp texture.

 The leaves are most often used in the following ways: